airockchip/librga/docs/Rockchip_FAQ_RGA_EN.md

 **Q1.4**：The efficiency of RGA cannot meet the needs of our products.
 Is there any way to improve it?

-**A1.4**：The RGA frequency of the factory firmware of some chips is not the highest frequency.
+**A1.4**：The RGA frequency of the factory firmware of some chips(Before 2021) is not the highest frequency.
 For example, the RGA frequency of chips such as 3399 and 1126 can be up to 400M.
 The RGA frequency can be improved in the following two ways:

 - Set by command (temporarily modified, frequency restored upon device restart)